-There are currently some home-grown tools that attempt to automate specific use cases, separate configuration and state, and require a lot of integration work that doesn’t operationally scale.
+While there are technologies that can address aspects of what AOS can deliver, there is no comparable offering available.
+There are home-grown tools that attempt to automate specific use cases, separate configurations and state, and require a lot of integration work that doesn’t scale operationally.

-There also some server infrastructure tools on that market that do not integrate configuration and telemetry in a continuous validation loop and that do not start with business-level intent.
+There are also server infrastructure tools on the market that do not integrate configuration and telemetry in a continuous validation loop and that do not start with business-level intent.

 Intent-driven: Network engineers interface with AOS by specifying their desired service outcome, without prescribing imperative, device-level commands to achieve the desired outcome.

 Closed-loop: Network engineers’ intent, network configurations, and actual state (telemetry) are continuously validated by AOS in a closed-loop.